Skip to main content

 Editor-in-Chief, T.B.
 Niewold

-Associate Editor, Amir Sadighi Akka
+Associate Editor, Amir A. Sadighi Akka

 In addition the journal will publish articles on novel methods for analysing the organization, structure and expression of genes for immunologically important molecules such as immunoglobulins, T cell receptors and accessory molecules involved in antigen recognition, processing and presentation.
 Submitted full length manuscripts should describe new methods of broad applicability to immunology and not simply the application of an established method to a particular substance – although papers describing such applications may be considered for publication as a short Technical Note.
 Review articles will also be published by the Journal of Immunological Methods.
-In general these manuscripts are by solicitation however anyone interested in submitting a review can contact the Reviews Editor and provide an outline of the proposed review.
+In general these manuscripts are by solicitation however anyone interested in submitting a review can contact the Editor-in-Chief and provide an outline of the proposed review.

 A Computational Methods Section reflects the increasingly central role of sophisticated statistical and mathematical methods and computational models in the analysis, visualization, interpretation of the results of techniques and investigations within the general scope of the Journal.